-Can we get out of a personal guarantee if our business is insolvent?
+Can directors get out of a personal guarantee if the business is insolvent?

 In insolvency, we do get asked sometimes what happens with a personal guarantee.
 Obviously, it is a stressful time when a business is in difficulty and people hope for the best but fear the worse.
 However the thorny problem of personal guarantees (PGs) does loom up.
 Basically, you simply cannot get out of a personal guarantee.
 The only way is to either renegotiate the contract so that your lender no longer insists on a PG, or if it is called, then either pay it, come to some sort of agreement to pay it, or in the worst case go bankrupt.

 Some insurers offer personal guarantee insurance which may go a little way to covering costs should the worst happen.
 The cost of this insurance will depend on the level of cover or the risk involved.
 Insurers will also look at cash flow forecasts, any previous defaults in payment and the type of industry the company is in.